antl3r/tasty-modkit/README.md

 1. **Note**: You may need to authenticate again.
 2. Give your token a descriptive name in the **Note** field.
 3. Select the scopes or permissions you want to grant this token.
-For example, if you want to access repositories, check **repo**.
+This project only needs **Gists**.
 4. Set an expiration for your token if desired.

 ## Step 5: Generate and Copy the Token